mhk42/is117-gittest-real/answers/question-03.md

-A Git branch is a pointer to a snapshot of your changes, allowing parallel development.
+A Git branch is a separate line of development that allows you to work independently from the main codebase.